coderdc13/python-blockchain/README.md

 Ultimately, student-author was instructed to submit the final attempt at the ethereum wallet as-is.
 The student-author is continuing to seek a solution to this challenge.
 Furthermore, the student-author will notify the Instructor Corps as soon as he solves this specific challenge.
+The student-author is going to redo the entire program, including geth installation, just as for basic python.
+From the extended office-hours session, it seemed that the problem was in the blockchain.
+Also, the student-author is going to conduct a comprehensive internet search for this error and will remedy based on the provided solutions and recommendations..